Stanley Road, London, N15 3HD

 Reading is THE essential skill; the gateway to the vast majority of learning.
 At St. John Vianney, we are always seeking to ensure that reading is a pleasure, never a burden.

-In KS2, this year we are introducing a new and exciting reading experience for the children: Project X Origins and Project X Code.
+In KS2, we have introduced exciting reading experiences for the children: Project X Origins and Project X Code.

 Project X Origins provides an engaging array of reading material, to suite all tastes, allowing for structured yet enjoyable development of reading skills.